4 Surprising Companies Driving Healthcare Innovation

 Innovation in the larger healthcare ecosystem, though, has moved along at a snail’s pace.
 Providers and payers are dealing with managing more and more risk, and developing or deploying new technology or adopting new payment models presents another layer of risk to add on.
 For many organizations, this means slow timelines for deploying existing technology, much less developing new technology.

 Amazon made huge waves when they announced their plans to begin experimenting with a new model of employee health, with its own population of employees.
 As a huge self-insured employer, Amazon is attempting to pioneer new and more efficient ways of managing their employees’ health, even going as far as planning to open up their own primary care clinics.
 This direct approach from an employer, if successful, could lead to a total transformation in the way self-insured employers approach employee health.
+Leave it to the company changing the consumer experience to become one of the leading health innovation companies as well.

 Salesforce has been used by healthcare and healthcare-adjacent organizations for years, for business challenges like provider relationship management, business development, and referral tracking.
 However, Salesforce planted its flag as a serious clinical tool for care providers and payers in 2015 with the launch of Health Cloud.